jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 would find it difficult to program at low level and the machine would not understand the human language.
 So, it's halfway.
+The job of
-Still the job of any compiler is to translate everything so that the computer can follow the instructions of the programmer.
+any compiler is to translate everything so that the computer can follow the instructions of the programmer.